kubernetes/kubernetes/docs/proposals/volumes.md

 1. Enumerate the different use-cases for volume usage in pods
 2. Define the desired goal state for ownership and permission management in Kubernetes
-3. Describe the changes necessary to acheive desired state
+3. Describe the changes necessary to achieve desired state

 ## Constraints and Assumptions